-- 1. For in vitro diagnostic use.
-For professional use only. - 2.
-Wear gloves when handling DNA probes and DAPI counterstain. - Probe mixtures contain formamide, which is a teratogen; do not breathe fumes or allow skin contact.
-Wear gloves, a lab coat, and handle in a fume hood.
-Upon disposal, flush with a large volume of water. - DAPI is a potential carcinogen.
+- For in vitro diagnostic use.
+For professional use only. - Wear gloves when handling DNA probes and DAPI counterstain. - Probe mixtures contain formamide, which is a teratogen; do not breathe fumes or allow skin contact.
+Handle with care; wear gloves and a lab coat. - DAPI is a potential carcinogen.
 Handle with care; wear gloves and a lab coat.
-Upon disposal, flush with a large volume of water. - Dispose of all hazardous materials according to your institution's guidelines for hazardous waste disposal. - 6.
-Operators must be capable of distinguishing the colours red, blue and green. - Failure to adhere to the outlined protocol and reagents may affect the performance and lead to false positive/negative results. - 8.
-The probe should not be diluted or mixed with other probes. - Failure to use 10μl of probe during the pre-denaturation stage of the protocol may affect the performance and lead to false positive/negative results.
+Dispose of all hazardous materials according to your institution's guidelines for - hazardous waste disposal. - Operators must be capable of distinguishing the colours red, blue and green. - Failure to adhere to the outlined protocol and reagents may affect the performance and lead to false positive/negative results. - The probe should not be diluted or mixed with other probes. - Failure to use 10μl of probe during the pre-denaturation stage of the protocol may affect the performance and lead to false positive/negative results.